jamiefw/MD_Website/README.md

-# MD_Website
+# Myotonic Dystrophy Research
-Modern WordPress website with AI assistant for myotonic dystrophy research - By Richard Weston.
+Modern WordPress website with an AI assistant for myotonic dystrophy research, redesigned for a client.